kstenerud/technicalsourcery/blog/content/posts/time.md

 Time zones are not simply a way to keep the sun shining at an appropriate hour; they are political and economic tools, and as such, follow arbitrary and ever-changing rules.
 A territory at +0100 one year may be +0000 the next year, and I'm not talking about daylight savings time (although that's also a complicated political and economic subject).

 Time - at least as humans experience it - is not absolute.
 Time for us is meaningless without a corresponding location, and cannot even be calculated without it.
-At 14:00, July 1st, 1939 UTC, it was 15:20 in Amsteram.
+At 14:00, July 1st, 1939 UTC, it was 15:20 in Amsterdam.
 Exactly one year later, it was 16:00.
 Meanwhile, in Kiev, it remained 17:00, but then switched to 16:00 in 1941, and then back to 17:00 in 1943, 17:00 and 18:00 between 1981 and 1990, and it's 16:00 and 17:00 at the moment (but re-read this post in a decade and it may not be).

 How often does this happen?
-[Often enough to give you grey hairs!](https://www.iana.org/time-zones)
+[Often enough to give you gray hairs!](https://www.iana.org/time-zones)

 ## A Time and Place for Everything

 Imagine you have a daily workout schedule.
 Every weekday morning, you do a half hour workout from 7:30 to 8:00.
-If you took a weeklong trip from Seattle to Berlin, that would, in absolute time, become a workout from 13:30 to 14:00.
+If you took a week-long trip from Seattle to Berlin, that would, in absolute time, become a workout from 13:30 to 14:00.
 However, being human, you're not concerned with absolute time, and would rather do your workout from 7:30 to 8:00 regardless of where you are.
 The absolute time changes in this case, and the local time does not.

 Now imagine you've got a meeting for 9:00 in Naples on the morning of August 2, 2021.
 Will the meeting occur at 8:00 UTC?
 Maybe, maybe not.
 Europe has voted to end daylight savings in 2021, but has left it up to each member state to decide whether to remain on daylight savings time, or go to standard time, when the changeover occurs.
 Depending on what Italy decides, the absolute time value of 9:00 in Naples will change.
 How will this affect your meeting? *When* will your meeting even be?